comsystan/comsystanj/index.md

 ### Note for using ComsystanJ jar file plugins with Fiji

+**If image plugins do not work, select Edit/Options/ImageJ2..., activate "Use SCIFIO when opening files" and restart Fiji.**

 It is recommended to use ComsystanJ jar files and a Fiji distribution with the same pom-scijava version number.

 ComsystanJ releases have a 4-digit version number in the jar file names as defined in the corresponding pom.xml files.
 The first three digits reflect the pom-scijava version.
 The last digit is the ComsystanJ version number.